-According to Malaysian Meteorological Department (MetMalaysia), the possibility of heavy rain in Malaysia in the next week is low, and the haze is likely to persist in western and southern Peninsular Malaysia, as well as western Sarawak in the coming days.
+According to the Malaysian Meteorological Department (MetMalaysia), the possibility of heavy rain in Malaysia in the next week is low, and the haze is likely to persist in western and southern Peninsular Malaysia, as well as western Sarawak in the coming days.

-The current atmospheric condition is not permitting the success of cloud seeding, and according to Asean Specialised Meteorological Centre (ASMC), the prevailing wind blowing the moderate-to-dense smoke from the hotspots in Kalimantan to the adjacent South China Sea areas is not helping either.
+The current atmospheric condition is not permitting the success of cloud seeding, and according to Asean Specialised Meteorological Centre (ASMC), the prevailing wind blowing the moderate-to-dense smoke from the hotspots in Kalimantan to the adjacent South China Sea areas are not helping either.

 It is hard enough to find the right clouds without the dry season getting in the way, so hopping on a small jet to find rain-bearing clouds in the sky to disperse chemicals into will be more difficult.

-Considering the cost to implement cloud seeding is high, it is better to wait until the situation improves to be most favourable.
+Considering that the cost to implement cloud seeding is high, it is better to wait until the situation improves to be most favourable.